perfana/perfana-docs/docs/analysing/analysing.md

 ## Manage

-The manage tab has a number of sections for managing the test run:
+The `Manage` is only available for users that have a `team-admin` role for the team reponsible for the system under test and users with `admin` role.
+It has a number of sections for managing the test run:

 * Status: displays the status for the different stages the test run will go through after it has finished.
 It also displays the expiry date for the test run.
-Read moren on test run expiry [here]()
+Read moren on test run expiry [here](https://perfana.github.io/perfana-docs/docs/administration/administration.html#data-retention-and-test-run-expiry)
+* Manage Grafana snapshots: create, delete, update en view Grafana snapshots for the test run.
+To keep the snapshots from being deleted after the configured retention period, use `save snapshot`.
+If a report is generated for the test run (by opening the report tab), the snapshots are automatically saved.
+* Manage test run:  This section can be used to delete a test run or to set it as `fixed baseline`.
+Users with the `admin` role are also allowed to edit the test run properties.
+* Manage checks: This section can be used to manually re-evaluate the configured checks
+* Manage Report: This section can be used to delete the persisted report